TheMaster870/Minecraft-Backup-Manager/README.md

 5. Click New Backup
 6. Choose a name, the platform (Java or Bedrock), check the saves and backup location and choose the saves to backup.
 7. Click Start Backup
-Note: In the current build it will hang while backing up, so please be patient.
+Note: In the current build it will hang while backing up, so please be patient, it is working.

+Features in development:
+A backup scheduler to automate backing up saves